theuerc/Website/gitpod/docs/introduction/learn-gitpod/the-life-of-a-workspace.md

 ### What happens if my workspace times out?

 Not to worry, your changes are safe.
-You can navigate back to https://gitpod.io, look for your stopped workspace and start it again to continue working.
+You can navigate back to [Gitpod Dashboard](https://gitpod.io/workspaces), look for your stopped workspace and start it again to continue working.

 ### I want my team / client to review my work